TNBL265/LatticeBasedCrypto/README.md

             | 83  |  3  | 128 |  7  |
     - **Key Generation**: Generate `public_key` and `private_key` from the public parameters to be used for encryption and decryption. `public_key` will be used by Bob to encrypt the message while `private_key` will be used by Alice to decrypt the message (a form of *assymetric cryptography*)
     - **Encoding** (there can be more efficient protocol, we just find one that work for us so we can quickly try out the full encryption system):
         - first, we turn a string into its ASCII numeric values.
 Then, we add padding so all ASCII values are 3-letter long.
 If the very fist digit in the message is `0`, this information will be lost when we convert base 10 to base 3 number (encyprting purposes).
-In this case, we convert the very first `0` into `9` (No ASCII value will reach 900 so this can be easily converted back during decoding).
+In this case, we convert the very first `0` into `9` (No ASCII value will reach 900 so this can be easily converted back during decoding).<br>
             | Letter | ASCII (DEC) | Final (3 digits) |
             | :----: | :---------: | :--------------: |
             |    I   |     73      |        973       |